mbret/redh00d-node/README.md

 - Or use sails.js starter.
 Then you need to install sails.js `npm install -g sails` and run `sails lift` inside project dir.
 - Or run the app.js by yourself if you are smart enough :) `node app.js`.
 - You will probably need to visit the home page with the browser to accept easily the first time the certificate.
 Visit https://localhost:1337/.
+- You can try to visit /api/dev/db (in development runtime) to check if you get any response.

 ## Prerequisites for correct application development:
 - All prerequisites for running application.
 - Install mocha globally: `npm install -g mocha`.

+## Execute REST request
+This api is only supposed to be acceded via REST request.
+The homepage is only here to help development so make request by yourself.
+To use the api you can use many tools (Chrome console, Postman, etc) but also programming languages.
+In fact you will probably use Java or Objective C to make request.
+- If you use programming language do refer to the specific api to use it.
+- If you use a specific tool like Postman it should be clear enough, no more help needed.

 ## Run test:
 - Run `mocha` in terminal.